-- Suppose $X_1, X_2, ...$ are in [0, 1] and represent how frequently person i uses their phone - Suppose they are recorded by mobile phones of person 1,2,... and transmitted to a server - The problem: Each person wants their data to be private - E.g. when they do not trust the server collecting and computing - Solution: - Add noise before transmitting the variables - Ie. Each phone i Transmits $X_i + y_i$, where $y_i \sim Lap\left(\frac{1}{\epsilon}\right)$ - Either the server, or anyone snooping the line cannot be sure of the data transmitted - Data is protected by DP right from the source. - Disadvantage: A lot more noise than adding noise once
+- Suppose $X_1, X_2, ...$ represents how many times person i used their phone in a day - And we want to achieve privacy at the level of a single use.
+That is, any particular use of the phone should not be detectable from the data - Suppose they are recorded by mobile phones of person 1,2,... and transmitted to a server - The problem: Each person wants their data to be private - E.g. when they do not trust the server collecting and computing - Solution: - Add noise before transmitting the variables - Ie. Each phone i Transmits $X_i + y_i$, where $y_i \sim Lap\left(\frac{1}{\epsilon}\right)$ - Either the server, or anyone snooping the line cannot be sure of the data transmitted - Data is protected by DP right from the source. - Disadvantage: A lot more noise than adding noise once